twilio-labs/twilio-mixologist/README.md

 - Permission management based on [Twilio Sync]
 - Top PWA support thanks to [Preact CLI] based front-end
 - Easy way to reset the application from the admin interface
+- Query for location in the queue as well as canceling the order as a user

 ## Channels